eulazzo/buenapizza/README.md

 #### Why Paypal?
 And Cash on delivery thing
 <p>
-   Because <code>STRIPE</code> i already have a project with (An ecommerce,that u can check it out on my Github pinned projects), for payments <code>PAYPAL</code> service was chosen and  the <code>Cash on delivery</code> option was added as well.
+   Because <code>STRIPE</code> i already have a project with (an ecommerce,that you can check it out on my Github pinned projects) for payments, <code>PAYPAL</code> service was chosen and <code>Cash on delivery</code> option was added as well.
 Cash on delivery(COD) is a type of transaction where the recipient pays for a good at the time of delivery rather than using credit.
 </p>

 #### PayPal Setup
 <p>
-  To configure paypal, I installed <code>yarn add @paypal/react-paypal-js</code>, for more info check out this link https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalbuttons--default, basically we give our options, like <code>Amount</code>, <code>currency</code> and <code>button style</code>, after that a button wrapper is created, and inside  is used ContextApi that take the options and create a paypal button and this button was used on the  Cart Component.
+  To configure paypal, I installed <code>yarn add @paypal/react-paypal-js</code>, for more info check it out this link https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalbuttons--default, basically we give our options, like <code>Amount</code>, <code>currency</code> and <code>button style</code>, after that a button wrapper is created, and inside  is used ContextApi that take the options and create a paypal button and this button was used on the  Cart Component.
   </br></br>
   First <code>PayPalScriptProvider</code>,then the <code>ButtonWrapper</code>, and when the button is clicked we give paypal or credit card info and the librarie handle everything, if everything is okay, it's going to return the <code>OnAprove</code> function and inside of if, the nextjs code is is written.
   The next step was to create a paypal developer account on the following site: https://developer.paypal.com/home, then create a sandbox account.
 The paypal sandbox account is basically two accounts that we are given credit for making fake payments, one is personal(To buy something) and other business(To receive the "money").
-And finally on the <code>My Apps & Credentials</code> was necessary to create a new application and with the id provided in options:client-Id on the  <code>PaypalScriptProvider</code> button was pasted, With all that set up, everything was ready and the payment method was working.
+And finally on the <code>My Apps & Credentials</code> was necessary to create a new application and i copied the id provided and in options:client-Id on the  <code>PaypalScriptProvider</code> button the id key was pasted, With all that set up, everything was ready and the payment method was working.
  </p>